-It is almost summer time in Germany and the best activities which people love in Germany is either going on Hike or Cycling, Hence in this post I will be telling about buying bike in Germany.
+It is almost summer time in Germany and the best activities which people love in Germany are either going on Hike or Cycling, Hence in this post, I will be telling about buying a bike in Germany.

 This post is going to solve these problems for you: